 This Paleo and Whole30 coleslaw is so versatile.
 You can eat as is as a simple side dish (cabbage is extremely nutritious) or use as a topping/condiment for so many things!

 My favorite is to add to my slow cooker pulled pork (as a sandwich/wrap or taco).
-It's also great on slow cooker pulled chicken, salmon burgers or regular burgers, and fish tacos.
+It's also great on slow cooker pulled chicken, salmon burgers, fish tacos, or as a side dish with air fryer turkey burgers.

 - Add ins: Spruce up this Whole30 coleslaw by adding in some chopped apple, sweet peppers, green onions, sunflower seeds, and/or red onion.
 All great option!